giovanni-mormone/scalautist/README.md

  - Human Resource: HR manage employee, and their problem like illness and holidays
  - Driver: D can watch his work shifts and his salary

+## Client
+Client is the sub-system that allows user to interface to the system and make operation that he needs.

+## Server
+Server is the sub-system that provide to fulfill user's requests.

 ## Team members

-Fabia Andres Aspee Encina: (fabianAspeeEncina@studio.unibo.it) Giovanni Mormone: (giovanni.mormone@studio.unibo.it) Francesco Cassano: (francesco.cassano2@studio.unibo.it)
+Fabia Andres Aspee Encina: fabianAspeeEncina@studio.unibo.it

+Giovanni Mormone: giovanni.mormone@studio.unibo.it

+Francesco Cassano: francesco.cassano2@studio.unibo.it